haakym/cyberhawk/README.md

 ## Your Notes

 Hello!
 Thank you for reviewing my my work.
+I look forward to the opportunity to discuss my approach to this solution.

+Please note the front-end solution can be found here: [https://github.com/haakym/cyberhawk-fe](https://github.com/haakym/cyberhawk-fe)

 ### Getting started